courthouse

 In reality, divorce doesn’t always snuff out feelings and connections between a couple.
 It might surprise you how often people divorce only to remarry the same person

-Probably not a surprise, sometimes these unions also end in divorce.
+It’s also probably not a surprise that these unions sometimes end in divorce.

 When you end a marriage, the divorce decree sums up the settlement.
-It lays out who gets what, which party is responsible for what debts, custody arrangements, spousal support, and all the other details.
-So it’s a pretty important document.
+It establishes who gets what, which party is responsible for what debts, details custody arrangements, spousal support, and all the other details.
+So, it’s an important document.

 But what happens if you marry and divorce the same person a second time?
 (Fun fact: In Kentucky, it’s illegal to marry the same person four times.
 Three is just fine, though.)

-Rick Jones, one of our founding partners, regularly stops by the Danny Bonaduce and Sarah Morning Show.
+One of our founding partners makes regular radio appearances.
 On the airwaves, he answers family law questions from listeners.
-A recent caller finds herself in this predicament and wants to know her options.
+A recent caller found herself in this predicament and wants to know her options.

 Related Reading: How to Prepare for a Consultation With a Divorce Attorney